 - directly from you, for example when you apply for a job or enter into an employment agreement or directorship.
 Such information relating to applicants may include: name and contact details, curriculum vitae, prior employment references, interview notes and eligibility to work in Ireland.
-Information relating to employees and directors may include: name and contact details, PPSN, compensation and allowances, pension or other employee benefits, government photo ID, education and certificates, marital or family status, emergency contact(s), bank account information, and medical leave and related information.
+Information relating to employees may include: name and contact details, PPSN, compensation and allowances, pension or other employee benefits, government photo ID, education and certificates, marital or family status, emergency contact(s), bank account information, and medical leave and related information.
 Information relating to directors may include: name and contact details, director due diligence details, relatives’ personal data (including those under age 18), disclosures regarding shareholdings, conflicts of interest, criminal/civil issues, etc. Certain employee’s or director’s name and contact details or other relevant data may be maintained on an ‘Insider’s List’.

-- from third parties, such as our related companies, service providers, brokers, lawyers, co-tenants, entities from which we may acquire property, guarantors, business partners, your nominated representatives, your current and/or previous landlords.
+- from third parties, such as our related companies, our processor IRES Fund, service providers, brokers, lawyers, co-tenants, entities from which we may acquire property, guarantors, business partners, your nominated representatives, your current and/or previous landlords.
 Such information relating to (prospective) tenants (and as required, their spouses, guarantors or guardians) may include: payment history details and information on behavioural history during previous leases.
 Such information relating to vendors and contact persons of vendors may include: name and contact details.

 - from third parties, such as your previous employer and/or recruiters or HR consultants that you provided your personal data to for application and hiring purposes.
 Such information relating to job applicants may include: full name, address, contact details, curriculum vitae and information regarding previous employment.

-- otherwise, for example from our records regarding the properties you may lease from the Landlord, or how you use the Landlord’s properties and or services, from CCTV that we may use around or in (common areas of) leased property.
+- otherwise, for example from our records regarding the properties you may lease from us, or how you use our properties and services, from closed circuit television (CCTV) that we may use around or in (common areas of) leased property.

-- otherwise, in case of employment by means of the closed circuit television (CCTV) we use in and around our premises or other (monitoring) technologies.
+- otherwise, in case of employment by means of the CCTV we use in and around our premises or other (monitoring) technologies.